Frequently asked questions

 When is the best time to visit Nozawa Onsen?

 December – A fantastic time to experience Christmas and New Year.
 In general it is not busy in Nozawa Onsen up until the Japanese New Year holiday.
 Perfect for families and couples.

 January – Famous for its big snowfall and great village vibe with a mix of Japanese and foreign visitors.
 January is the busiest month, but with a family atmosphere.
 Perfect for everyone.

 February – Also famous for big snowfall.
 Less families with the school holidays over, more powder snow enthusiasts arrive with the snow base set for the season.
 Blue sky days are not uncommon.
 Perfect for everyone.

-Nozawa Onsen Village and other information - FAQ
+Nozawa Onsen Village and other information

 Is there a supermarket or convenience store in Nozawa Onsen?

 Nozawa Onsen has 2 mini supermarkets, a butcher, convenience store and liquor shops.
 You can find all you need to prepare western or Japanese meals including breakfast and dinner.